 Carmenere, takes its name from carmin, which can be translated into crimson, due to the crimson color the leaves take on just before leaf fall in autumn.
 Carmenere was used in all the great Bordeaux wines.
 It was an important part of the blend for every wine, from The First Growths on down.
 Prior to the Phylloxera attack, the grape was widely planted in Bordeaux, especially in the Graves, Pessac Leognan appellation.
 Carmenere was a difficult grape to work with.
 It was vulnerable to bad fruit sets, (coulure) and mildew.
 Phylloxera was the final straw.
 Following the Phylloxera epidemic, Bordeaux wine growers did not replant the variety.
 They replaced it with Cabernet Sauvignon, Merlot and Cabernet Franc.
 Those are all good choices because one of Carmenere’s attributes, or faults, depending on your point of view is, the fruit lends itself to displaying a rustic quality.

-There are Carmenere vines planted in the Right Bank as well.
+There are Carmenere vines planted in the Right Bank of Bordeaux as well, although they are hard to find.
 In St. Emilion Jean-Luc Thunevin grows Carmenere in his vineyard that is used for Valandraud and Alain Vauthier planted 5% of his Fonbel vineyards to Carmenere.
 With the 2011 Bordeaux vintage, Chateau Brane Cantenac in the Margaux appellation added a small portion, (.5%) of Carmenere to the final blend for the first time.
 There is one small Bordeaux estate making a tiny amount of wine from 100% Carmenere, Chateau Le Geai, a generic Bordeaux which is classified as a Bordeaux Superieur.